-Your body functions on its own (the heart has its own pacemaker pumping blood to bring oxygen to every cell, respiration takes place involuntarily, etc.), but if you don’t consciously put demands on our body, it will default into lazy mode and atrophy.
+Your body functions on its own (the heart has its own pacemaker pumping blood to bring oxygen to every cell, respiration takes place involuntarily), but if you don’t consciously put demands on our body, it will default into lazy mode and atrophy.

 Muscular endurance is an important part of fitness.

-You need to be constantly building and demanding of our muscles for them to grow because muscle tissue is very “high maintenance” and is most easily used by the body as convertible energy.
+You need to be constantly building and demanding of your muscles for them to grow because muscle tissue is very “high maintenance” and is most easily used by the body as convertible energy.

 Part of maintenance happens by having a good night’s sleep when tissue repair and growth occurs.

 Man Loses 330 Pounds Walking to Walmart Daily – See How He Did It

 At the Least, Walk Your Body 30 Minutes Every Day